 About

-Kerry Burton-Galley is a working-class writer, artist, and animal rights activist from York.
-She has lived with M.E. since childhood, and missed most of her formal education—but she has been writing and drawing since she was old enough to hold a pencil.
-It's how she learned to make sense of her feelings, and of a world that often felt unforgiving.
-Her poetry and prose explore trauma, mental health, grief, and the beauty found in small moments.
-Always observant, often dark, and sometimes unexpectedly funny, her writing is a voice for the outsider, the overthinker, and the emotionally bruised.
+Kerry Burton-Galley is a working-class author, poet, artist and activist from Yorkshire.
+She has lived with M.E. since childhood and missed much of her formal education, but has been writing and drawing since she was old enough to hold a pencil.
+Creating has always been her way of making sense of her emotions, preserving her memories and coping with a world that too often feels harsh and unfeeling.